Course Feedback for Instructors (CFI)

 Under tasks you will see “Question Personalization” click “select” next to it.
 A new tab titled “Question Personalization” will open.
 Once you see the bank of questions, you may choose up to 12 that you would like students to answer.

-When you are done selecting questions click “Submit.”
+When you are done selecting questions click “Preview" to see the questions and make sure of your selections.
+After that click "Submit" and your survey is set up.
 (Make sure that you click “submit” — NOT “save” — or the form will not be sent.)

 Return to the previous tab and set your start and end dates.
 Click “apply changes” and then in the upper right click “finalize.”

 NOTE: Always preview the questions you have selected by clicking the “preview” button before you finalize your survey by clicking “submit.”
-Once you have submitted your questions, you CANNOT change them.
+Once you have submitted your questions, you may change them until the date the survey opens but thereafter you CANNOT change them.

 Once you have set the survey up, the system will send reminders to your students about the survey at regular intervals.
 When the system has closed, you will be able to see your results.